grmlin/gremlinjs-website/src/api.md

 	`this` inside the constructor refers to the instance of `Gremlin`

 - **`instanceMembers`** : Object *optional*
 	All instance members of this class as an object literal.
-Will be mixed into the `prototype` of the gremlin (the constructor function returned by `GremlinJS.define`).
+Will be mixed into the `prototype` of the gremlin (the constructor function returned by `Gremlin.define`).

 - **`staticMembers`** : Object *optional*
 	All static members of this class as an object literal. <br> To access static members from inside gremlin instances, `Gremlin.klass` references the original constructor function.